-- 34.1.1 The Dehcho Government may make laws in relation to - (a) the wills and intestacy of persons ordinarily resident in the Settlement Area; - (b) the probating of wills and the administration of estates of persons ordinarily resident in the Settlement Area at the time of death. - Laws made pursuant to section 34.1.1 shall provide for the distribution of estates in a manner that makes provision for the support of persons who were dependent on the deceased owner of the estate. - In the event of a Conflict between a Dehcho Law made pursuant to section 34.1.1 and a Federal Law or Territorial Law, the Dehcho Law prevails to the extent of the Conflict. - 34.1.4 The authority of the Dehcho Government to make laws pursuant to section 34.1.1 does not include the authority to make laws in relation to: - (a) survivorship and the presumption of death; - (b) the rules governing trusts and the variation of trusts; or - (c) legal actions with respect to fatal accidents.
+- 34.1.1 The Dehcho Government may make laws in relation to - (a) the wills and intestacy of individuals ordinarily resident in the Settlement Area; - (b) the probating of wills and the administration of estates of individuals ordinarily resident in the Settlement Area at the time of death. - 34.1.2 Laws made pursuant to section 34.1.1 will provide for the distribution of estates in a manner that makes provision for the support of individuals who were dependent on the deceased owner of the estate. - 34.1.3 In the event of a Conflict between a Dehcho Law made pursuant to section 34.1.1 and a Federal Law or Territorial Law, the Dehcho Law prevails to the extent of the Conflict. - 34.1.4 The authority of the Dehcho Government to make laws pursuant to section 34.1.1 does not include the authority to make laws in relation to: - (a) survivorship and the presumption of death; - (b) the rules governing trusts and the variation of trusts; or - (c) legal actions with respect to fatal accidents.